 Caring For Your Pond Plants Through The Seasons

-Late autumn or as needed - Removing excess growth
+Late autumn (or as needed) - Removing Excess Growth

-Some pond plants, such as Umbrella Grass or Arum Lilies, are slightly tender and cannot take their crowns being frozen hard.
+Some pond plants, such as Umbrella Grass or Arum Lilies, are slightly tender and cannot tolerate their crowns being frozen hard.
 The crowns of these plants are generally kept just below the water in winter, so that the pond water itself protects them from frost.
 Check them in late autumn, before the first frosts in your area, and ensure the pot is deep enough in the pond that the ice will not reach the crown of the plant.

-Late autumn to early spring - Removing dead vegetation
+Late autumn to early spring - Removing Dead Vegetation

-Most pond plants will die back completely for the winter, losing their leaves and stems.
-The only exceptions to this are one or two evergreen marginals such as Corkscrew Rush, and some oxygenators such as Spiked Water Milfoil.
-Some die back earlier in the year immediately after flowering, but most keep their leaves until the first hard frosts.
+Most pond plants die back completely for the winter, losing their leaves and stems.
+The exceptions to this are one or two evergreen marginals such as Corkscrew Rush, and some oxygenators such as Spiked Water Milfoil.
+Some die back earlier in the year immediately after flowering, but the majority keep their leaves until the first hard frosts.
 Dead stems and leaves don't absolutely have to be removed, but removing them will make your plants look much fresher and tidier.
 It will also prevent them from falling in and decaying in the water.
-As mentioned above, leaves decaying in the water actually isn't a huge problem and does provide natural food for small water creatures, but it will make algae more likely, and can also look unpleasant.
+As mentioned above, leaves decaying in the water actually isn't a serious problem and does provide natural food for small water creatures, but it will make algae more likely, and can also look unpleasant.

 This dead vegetation can be removed at any time between autumn and spring.
 If done in autumn there is the advantage that it will make the pond look neat and tidy over winter.
 However, there is the disadvantage that the fallen leaves and hollow dead stems of plants, if left in place, provide important habitat and shelter for invertebrates over the winter.
 You will have to make the decision as to which of these is the most important to you, and what is the most convenient time for you.
-It's worth noting though that dead vegetation will also shelter and protect pest invertebrates - if you've suffered from an unwanted infestation of beetles, aphids, caterpillars etc on any of your plants, removing dead vegetation as soon as possible will reduce their numbers the following year.
+It's worth noting that dead vegetation will also shelter and protect pest invertebrates - if you've suffered from an unwanted infestation of beetles, aphids, caterpillars etc on any of your plants, removing dead vegetation as soon as possible will reduce their numbers the following year.

 Don't remove dead vegetation later than early spring, as it can become too difficult to trim off the old material without inadvertently damaging the new shoots.

-Early spring - Re-potting, dividing and fertilising plants
+Early spring - Re-potting, Dividing and Fertilising

 The best time to re-pot plants is early spring, just as they start to grow.
 This ensures that any nutrients and fresh soil will begin to be used straightaway, for the greatest efficiency and the least leaching into the water.
 In most cases, this is also the best time to cut and divide plants, since they will cope more easily with this if they can begin to grow again immediately.